 Supplementary Information

-Supplemental Table 1
+Climate changes: 1895-1924 vs. 1950-1980

+If a 1950-1980 climate normal is used instead of 1990-2014 climate normal, then between 1895-1924 and 1950-1980, Tmin increased XXoC between 1895-1924 and 1950-1980, Tmax changed by XXoC, while Tdiff changed by XXoC

-Gain and loss of the analyzed tree genera since the pre-settlement era.
+Supplemental Table 1: Gain and loss of the analyzed tree genera since the pre-settlement era.
 The first three columns are percentages relative to the total area occupied by the taxon in the pre-settlement and modern eras.
 Modern and Historical indicate represent range area (100s of km2) occupied by the tree taxon for the pre-settlement or modern era.
 Taxa are sorted by the percent area lost (Column 3).
+In this analysis, all PLS and FIA grid cells were used and a taxon was assumed have been gained/lost for a given grid cell if that grid cell had data in one time period but not the other.